Azure/batch-shipyard/docs/02-batch-shipyard-quickstart.md

 1. All
 [pre-requisites and installation of Batch Shipyard](01-batch-shipyard-installation.md) to your local machine has been completed.
+Please note that while Batch Shipyard works on Windows, some functionality may be disabled.
+It is recommended for the best experience to run Batch Shipyard on Linux.
 2. Create a directory to hold your configuration files, for example: `config`
 3. Copy the sample configuration files from the Deep Learning framework recipe of your choice to the `config` directory: